 Mission of the Lab

-Research in the Social Cognitive Neuroscience Lab examines the neurobiological, epigenetic, and psychological mechanisms underlying affective and social interpersonal processes.
-Specifically, we study the role of empathy, perspective-taking, moral decision-making, and emotion in social interaction.
-We also investigate the neuro-development of these processes in typically developing babies, children and adolescents using the latest brain imaging and electrophysiological techniques.
+Research at the University of Chicago Social Cognitive Neuroscience Lab, headed by Dr. Jean Decety, focuses on the neurobiological, epigenetic, and psychological mechanisms underlying affective and social interpersonal processes, including empathy, perspective-taking, moral judgement, and emotion in social interaction.
+We also examine the neuro-development of social evaluation in babies, children and adolescents using the latest brain imaging and electrophysiological techniques.

-Because various psychopathologies are characterized by deficits in interpersonal sensitivity, we further explore dysfunctions in the biopsychological mechanisms underpinning social and emotional information processing in children and adults with developmental and personality disorders including aggressive conduct disorder, antisocial behavior, and psychopathy.
+Because various psychopathologies are characterized by deficits in interpersonal sensitivity, we further explore dysfunctions in the biopsychological mechanisms underpinning social and emotional information processing in children and adults with developmental disorders including children with aggressive conduct disorder and adults with psychopathy.